Home

 I do not refer trainers out to 'behaviorists' that follow what I consider dysfunctional training and/or handling approaches.
 At this time, I do not know of anyone personally that I trust.
 (This page will be updated when I can delete this past sentence).
 For this reason if after reading this page, if you choose not to work with me, or if I feel I cannot help you, please contact your veterinarian or someone you trust for a referral.
 Note - If I feel I cannot help you and your pet - I will be honest and tell you as soon as it is obvious to me.

-What I believe in is approaching situations with common sense and the knowledge that some behaviors can be helped with planned training and constant supervision.
 Remember that I endorse an "everything melds" approach and what you allow your pet to experience is what they are learning.
 Handling and experiences that they have when you are not with them do contribute to the whole picture.

 In my very early years, I would refer to the 'professionals' in the field when I felt that I could not help a person and their pet.
 Finding that many in the field have different approaches to pets, I have had my heart broken many times when being told of some experiences trainers had: euthansia recommendations when I did not agree, pets being 'tested' for their obedience training responses with food to evaluate behaviors (?!), others waiting alone without their owner (one for hours) crated in a strange place until the 'behaviorist' was available to do an evaluation.
-Some experts in the field are afraid of pets and more than one person has told me of a certain someone that literally sits on his desk, with his legs folded out of reach of the pet and charges hundreds of dollars for the visit - each with an euthansia recommendation at the end of the session.
-All of these situations have happened to people hoping to help their pet.
-Sad!

 Note, many in the health realm of the pet world do choose to work with mood modifiers that may or may not work.
 In addition, health risks may occur with these products, so please read all of the fine print and in addition, do research on possible side effects.
+And develop a great (not ok or good) relationship with your veterinarian!
+If your pet is seen on a regular basis, your vet has a better chance of helping you if you have issues.

 I have several trainers that have almost 'miracle' stories (see the testimonials and unsolicited thank you's at the bottom of the News/Referrals page).
 There are many pets that may have had a short life without a common sense approach.
 Links follow if you want to check me out in more detail: